Main Menu

 flyingboxcar

 Thats the point, the fact that a park flyer running a tinny little in-runner on a 5 inch prop was faster than an shiny 40 size glow plane is just amazing.
-I can only imagine what would happen if we put apple against apple Grin
+I can only imagine what would happen if we put apple against apple ;D

-Put an race tuned glow engine of .10 size with a single blade 5 inch prop on same size pylon racer and then lets talk apples Giggle
+Put an race tuned glow engine of .10 size with a single blade 5 inch prop on same size pylon racer and then lets talk apples :giggle:

 If you are really into scale you should be here. www.rcscalebuilder.com